tuitet/Housing_Price_Zillow_Analysis/README.md

-# Housing Price Zillow Analysis
+# Rental Price Zillow Analysis

 ## Summary
 **Goal**: The goal of this project is to analyze geographical and temporal trends of US rental real estate prices since 2014.
 This includes visualizing rental data over time by region using Tableau. <!-- , and performing forecasting and anomaly detection to analyze expected future prices and detect unusual house prices. -->